How coffees are processed makes them taste delicious.

 Compared to the other three processes, this is a bit more complicated.
 Farmers pick the coffee and separate the skin/pulp from the cherries, which then ferments overnight to remove the fruit layer, which washes off.

-After a number of processing steps, a wet-hulled coffee is dried for just a few hours.
-The coffee is ready to export about a month after it’s picked.
+After undergoing several processing steps, wet-hulled coffee undergoes a brief drying period lasting just a few hours.
+It becomes ready for export approximately a month after harvesting.
 This is unlike a wet coffee that would dry for weeks inside the parchment, which protects the inner seed,

 Why does this matter?
 Because in Indonesia, the rain and humid climate make it hard to dry coffee for extended periods.
 The climate also accelerates growing conditions, so farmers must pick, process, and sell their coffee as fast as possible.